Daren Sammy Cricket Ground

 The Daren Sammy Cricket Ground, previously the Beausejour Cricket Ground, is a cricket ground located near Gros Islet, Saint Lucia standard seating capacity of 15,000.
-It was completed in 2002 and currently accommodates 13,000 spectators.
+It was completed in 2002.

 Originally named after the Beausejour hills and situated in the outskirts of Rodney Bay, the stadium was completed in 2002 and hosts domestic matches for the Windward Islands cricket team.
 It staged its first international Test match in 2003 against Sri Lanka and became the first venue in the Caribbean to host a day-night game.

 The sporting facility was constructed on 22 acres consisting of about 18 hospitality suites and a pavilion that offers each team its own gym and lounge apart from a balcony and conference room.
 It is located in the driest area of Saint Lucia, making it most suitable for hosting cricket.

-On 21 July 2016, it was formally renamed the Daren Sammy Cricket Ground after Daren Sammy who captained the West Indies side in winning the 2016 ICC World Twenty20 in India.
-He also captained the West Indies to victory in the 2012 ICC World Twenty20 in Sri Lanka, making him the second West Indian captain after Clive Lloyd with multiple ICC world championships.
+On 21 July 2016, it was formally renamed the Daren Sammy Cricket Ground after Daren Sammy, who captained the West Indies side in winning the 2012 ICC World Twenty20 in Sri Lanka.
+He also captained the West Indies to victory in the 2016 ICC World Twenty20 in India, making him the second West Indian captain after Clive Lloyd with multiple ICC world championships.
 One of the stands will also be named in honour of Johnson Charles, who was also part of the side in both 2012 and 2016.

 The first international match played at the renamed ground took place on 9 August 2016, when India played the West Indies as part of a four-match Test series.